rkilpadi/sveltekit-portfolio/src/routes/projects/posts/neural-network-math.md

 layer.activation = relu(layer.weights @ prev_layer.activations + layer.biases)
 ```

-# Evaluation
+# The Cost Function

-To actually train the model, we need to evaluate the accuracy of the network's outputs so that we can adjust our weights and biases accordingly.
+To actually train the model, we need to evaluate the accuracy of the network's predictions so that we can adjust our weights and biases accordingly.
 This is where the cost function (or loss function) comes in.
+When our model correctly guesses an answer with high confidence, which means it has a high activation in the output layer node representing the correct digit, the cost should be lower.
 A common cost function to use for classification problems is cross entropy loss, also known as log loss.
-For our case, where there is only one correct output, this function is simply defined as
+For our case, where there is only one correct answer, this function is simply defined as

  $$
  C(\mathbf{a}^L)=-\ln a^L_c